A bordered HF- algebra for the torus: Definitions of the algebras via planar graphs

 \begin{proof} Fix an element of $\Graphs_1$.
 The factorization $\rho^i=\sigma_1\cdot \sigma_2$ corresponds to an arc $A$ whose interior is disjoint from $\Gamma$, with one endpoint on some edge $e$ in $\Gamma$ and the other endpoint on $\partial \CDisk$.
 Assume first that $i\not\in\{1,n\}$.
 The one-to-one correspondence from $\Graphs_1$ to $\mathfrak{P}\cup \mathfrak{T}$ is obtained by pushing $e$ out to the boundary along $A$, as shown in Figure~\ref{fig:PushingOut}.

-If removing $e$ disconnects $\Gamma$, we label the newly introduced arc on $\partial \CDisk$ by $S$, and the result is a composite pattern, which is in $\mathfrak{P}$.
-If removing $e$ does not disconnect~$\Gamma$ (i.e., if $e$ is part of a cycle in~$\Gamma$), the result is another tiling pattern, which is in ${\mathfrak T}$.
+If pushing out $e$ disconnects $\Gamma$, we label the newly introduced arc on $\partial \CDisk$ by $S$, and the result is a composite pattern, which is in $\mathfrak{P}$.
+If pushing out $e$ does not disconnect~$\Gamma$ (i.e., if $e$ is part of a cycle in~$\Gamma$), the result is another tiling pattern, which is in ${\mathfrak T}$.
 Examples are illustrated in Figure~\ref{fig:PushOutExamples}.

-In the case $i=1$, removing $e$ from $\Gamma$ may result in a disconnected graph, one of whose components has no degree $4$ vertices.
-In this case, the operation of pushing $e$ out to the boundary along $A$ results in a configuration which is not a coomposite pattern in the sense of Definition~\ref{def:CompositePattern}, as one of the two components $\Gamma_1$ and $\Gamma_2$ consists of a chain of $2$-valent vertices.
-Deleting that component gives a tiling pattern which is either left-extended or centered, with input sequence $\sigma_2\otimes\rho^2\otimes\dots\rho^n$.
+In the case $i=1$, pushing out $e$ from $\Gamma$ may result in a disconnected graph, one of whose components has no valence $4$ vertices.
+In this case, the operation of pushing $e$ out to the boundary along $A$ results in a configuration which is not a composite pattern in the sense of Definition~\ref{def:CompositePattern}, as one of the two components $\Gamma_1$ and $\Gamma_2$ consists of a chain of $2$-valent vertices.
+Deleting that component, and placing the new root as for composite patterns, gives a tiling pattern which is either left-extended or centered, with chord sequence $\sigma_2\otimes\rho^2\otimes\dots\rho^n$.
 View the result as an element of~${\mathfrak L}$.
 With this addition, we obtain the desired one-to-one correspondence between $\Graphs_1$ and $\mathfrak{L}\cup\mathfrak{P}\cup\mathfrak{T}$.

 The case where $i=n$ is analogous to the case when $i=1$, except in that case the tiling pattern is either centered or right-extended, and we view it now as an element of $\mathfrak{R}$.
 This gives the desired one-to-one correspondence between $\Graphs_1$ and ${\mathfrak R}\cup{\mathfrak P}\cup{\mathfrak T}$.